Today I’m tackling the struggle of coming up with a college grocery list!

 In fact, grabbing a rotisserie chicken for dinner is always a good idea when you’re crunched for time.
 There are SO many easy meals you can make with one!

-Now that we’ve got some main meal ideas figured out, let’s move onto to picking some things to eat between meals.
+Now that we’ve got some main meal ideas figured out, let’s move on to picking some things to eat between meals.

 A few of my go-to snacks are: